TNiharika123/Movies-WebPage-Netflix-/README.md

 ## Technologies Used
 - HTML
 - CSS
-- JavaScript

 ## Demo

-A live demo of the Netflix website clone can be found at .
+A live demo of the Netflix website clone can be found at https://tniharika123.github.io/OCTANET_JUNE-Task-3/